syncfusion-content/windowsforms-docs/WindowsForms/SplitContainer/Overview.md

 ---
 layout: post
 title: About Windows Forms SplitContainer control | Syncfusion
-description: Learn hre all about Overview support in Syncfusion Windows Forms SplitContainer (SplitContainerAdv) control, its elements and more details.
+description: Learn here all about introduction of Syncfusion Windows Forms SplitContainer (SplitContainerAdv) control, its elements and more details.
 platform: WindowsForms
 control: Editors Package
 documentation: ug